 3. Make time for each other

 Plan date nights a few times a week!
-Are you both just laying on the couch watching TV?
+Are you both just lying on the couch watching TV?
 Turn your Facetime on and do it together!
-Watch a hockey or football game at the same time, watch a TV show or movie together, put your phone on speaker while you’re cooking dinner.
+Watch a hockey or football game simultaneously, watch a TV show or movie together, put your phone on speaker while you’re cooking dinner.
 Get creative!
 Feeling cute?
 Send them a Snapchat of yourself when you’re getting ready.
-Keep the fire alive if you know what I mean!
+Keep the fire alive, if you know what I mean!
 It’s going to take some effort on both parts to make this work.
-I always say that it isn’t 50/50…it’s 100/100 to successfully live this type of life!
+I always say that it isn’t 50/50…it’s 100/100 to live this type of life successfully!

 4. Realize the benefits

 Look how independent you are becoming.
 You are fully capable of functioning on your own without being attached at the hip to someone.
-You can both live independent lives while still sharing them together.
+You can both live independent lives while still sharing them.
 People get lost in relationships and lose themselves so easily, but travel nursing actually helps to prevent that.
-It creates trust and support in healthy relationships as long as you are both being mature and being loyal to one another.
-Side note: I do think there is a double standard for women to work out of town than it is for men to do so.
-Some people think women should stay home but come on…it’s 2019 people!
-Sure, it isn’t the old-fashioned way but the double income household life is where it’s at.
-Part of the reason I’m able to work by contract is because I have the stability of my partner’s full-time income to back us up in the meantime.
+It creates trust and support in healthy relationships as long as you are both mature and loyal to one another.
+Side note: I think there is a double standard for women to work out of town than men to do so.
+Some people think women should stay home but come on…it’s 2019, people!
+Sure, it isn’t the old-fashioned way, but the double-income household life is where it’s at.
+Part of the reason I’m able to work by contract is that I have the stability of my partner’s full-time income to back us up in the meantime.

 5. Don’t take your partner for granted

 Think about this.
-Your husband/wife/boyfriend/girlfriend/person is at home and is supporting you to live out of town and follow your dreams.
+Your husband/wife/boyfriend/girlfriend/person is at home and supports you to live out of town and follow your dreams.
 You don’t HAVE to work out of town.
 You are choosing to do so.
-Don’t take advantage of your partner and don’t take them for granted.
+Please don’t take advantage of your partner and don’t take them for granted.
 Realize the sacrifices they are making for you and express gratitude for that.
 They’re lonely too.
 They miss you too.
-Make sure they are on the same page as you.
+This long-distance relationship is hard on them too.
+Please make sure they are on the same page as you.
 I’m sure not everyone will always be supportive…you might decide to do this and then your loved one wants to end your relationship!
 And yes, that is so hard to think about and you may feel selfish, but do you really want to be with someone who isn’t going to support you to live your best life?
 They’re holding you back and that’s not cool.
 Once you’re living the dream of combining nursing and travelling, you’ll get over heartbreak very easily.
 I hope you are lucky enough to have a strong support system behind you but if not, you’re a bad ass travel nurse and you can do it!

 6. Don’t feel guilty

 This one is really tough for me.
 For us people-pleaser personalities, it is SO easy to feel guilty for making this choice.
-I struggled so hard with these emotions, but you just have to find a way to move past it.
+I struggled so hard with these emotions, but you have to find a way to move past them.
 Set your goals and focus on them.
 When it comes down to it, all emotions aside, realize you need to look at YOURSELF and decide what’s best for YOU right now.
-If you aren’t happy as an individual, it will spill out into your relationship and it will affect every aspect of your life.
+If you aren’t happy as an individual, it will spill out into your relationship, affecting every aspect of your life.
 I am a firm believer in if you aren’t happy with where you are in life- DO SOMETHING ABOUT IT!
 Stop complaining about things and make some changes to enhance your soul.

 7. It is possible